blockmason/link-onboarding/GoChain.md

 ![Ethereum Account Link](images/ethereum_account_link.png)

-> Ask for some free testnet GO in GoChain's [Testnet Telegram](https://t.me/gochain_testnet) to be sent to your Link account wallet.
+> Now seed your Link account wallet with test GO from https://faucet.gochain.io (1 GO will be dripped to your wallet), which will be used to pay for transactions on the GoChain Testnet.

 > Confirm you have received the testnet GO tokens by searching your Link account wallet address with the GoChain testnet block explorer: https://testnet-explorer.gochain.io/ .